jtsai1120/Tower_of_Savior_Qt/README.md

 #### Choosing characters
     You can choose 6 characters at most, and the captain and the vice-captain must be selected.
 - You can choose the character by pressing left button on the mouse on the empty character slots.
 - For faster selection, you can press the right button on the mouse, five characters would be passed for each click.
+- Whenever during the game, you can press the setting button on the upper right corner to see the detailed informaiton of different level (of the current mission).

 #### Runestone drifting
     Runestone drifting would be the main source of your attack power